PaperStoryTTRPG/homebrew/other/partner_system.md

 ## Bonus to Basic Rank's Power

 A Player Character gains a bonus to their Power as they Level Up (+1 at 5th Level, +2 at 10th, +3 at 15th Level, etc).
-The same is true for Partners as well, gaining +1 to their base Power whenever they Rank Up, not matter what that base Power initially was.
+The same is true for Partners as well, gaining +1 to their base Power whenever they Rank Up, no matter what that base Power initially was.

 ## *Maximum HP*{: .heart-color } based on perceived Role